Parliament Building (Quebec): Old Parliament Building

-After the Lower Canada Rebellion of 1837–38, the parliament was suspended, and the governor-appointed Special Council sat in Montreal.
-The Episcopal Palace was then briefly seat of the Parliament of the Province of Canada in 1852–1854, but it was fully destroyed in a fire on February 1, 1854, among with the museum of the Literary and Historical Society of Quebec and half of the collection of the parliamentary library.
+After the Lower Canada Rebellion of 1837–1838, the parliament was suspended, and the governor-appointed Special Council sat in Montreal.
+The Episcopal Palace was then briefly seat of the Parliament of the Province of Canada in 1852–1854, but it was fully destroyed in a fire on February 1, 1854.
+Other victims were the museum of the Literary and Historical Society of Quebec and half of the collection of the parliamentary library.
 The area that used to be the Episcopal Palace is now part of the Parc Montmorency.